-All NST processors feature two stages of limiter protection on all outputs – an RMS limiter designed to control sustained maximum output level (and so manage speaker thermal stress), and a look-ahead clip limiter, designed to prevent over-excursion (and so reduce mechanical failure).
+All NST audio processors feature two stages of limiter protection on all outputs – an RMS limiter designed to control sustained maximum output level (and so manage speaker thermal stress), and a Peak limiter, designed to prevent over-excursion (and so reduce mechanical failure).

 High performance limiters are provided for each output with control over attack time, release time and threshold parameters.
 This level of control allows the user to balance the required subjective quality of the limiter against the driver protection requirements.
 Be aware that a limiter set incorrectly can sound worse than no limiter at all!